Pacane/blog_draft/1-jukito.md

 # Introduction to Jukito
 In this second post of the Testing GWTP applications with Jukito, we present : Jukito!

-The purpose of this post is to show the basics of Jukito, and what the advantages for you and for your project.
+The purpose of this post is to show the basics of Jukito, and to show what the advantages for you and for your project.

 ## What is Jukito?